 In a sense, we could picture that both the engineer and tinkerer are working on an optimization problem with similar underlying design objectives, but take different views when balancing constraints.
-For example, in biological networks, more connected components (as measured by their hubbiness or betweenness) tend to be under stronger constraint than less connected ones.
-This is evident in numerous studies that have analyzed the evolutionary rate of genes in many networks (e.g. protein interaction and transcription regulatory networks) in many organisms (e.g humans, worms, yeast, E. coli) using many different metrics of selection (e.g. variation within a population or dN/dS for fixed differences) [58][59][60][61].
-Constraint is related to connectivity in biological systems.
-One's intuition here is obvious: biological systems seek to decentralize functionality, minimizing average connectivity on nodes and making the system robust.
-However, this architecture requires a few hubs to connect everything up and these more connected components are particularly vulnerable to random changes; Is this finding true in general?
+For example, in biological networks, more connected components (as measured by their degree or betweenness) tend to be under stronger constraint than less connected ones.
+This is evident in numerous studies that have analyzed the evolutionary rate of genes in many networks (e.g. protein interaction and transcription regulatory networks) in many organisms (e.g humans, worms, yeast, E. coli) using many different metrics of selection (e.g. variation within a population or dN/dS for fixed differences) [53][54][55][56].
+One's intuition here is obvious: biological systems seek to decentralize functionality, minimizing average connectivity on nodes and making the system robust to a random mutation.
+However, this architecture requires a few hubs to connect everything up and these more connected components are particularly vulnerable.
+Is this finding true in general?
 And if not, why?
 Comparison can provide insight.